ssilvius/website/content/rails-turbo-8.md

 author:
   name: Sean Silvius
   picture: /images/profile.jpg
+excerpt: >-
-excerpt: "Turbo, a key component of the Hotwire framework, has been a game-changer in the world of Ruby on Rails development.
+  Turbo, a key component of the Hotwire framework, has been a game-changer in the world of Ruby on Rails development.
 It provides a seamless way to build fast, modern, and responsive web applications without the need for a separate frontend framework.
-Recently, the Turbo team has released version 8, bringing a host of new features and improvements."
+Recently, the Turbo team has released version 8, bringing a host of new features and improvements.
+draft: false
 ---

 If you're currently using Turbo 7 in your Rails application, you may be wondering how to migrate to the latest version.
 In this article, we'll guide you through the process of migrating from Turbo 7 to Turbo 8, exploring the key changes and the steps you need to take to ensure a smooth transition.